VividCortex/ebooks/README.md

 * Install BasicTex
 * Install Tex Live Utility from GitHub
-* Open a terminal and clone this repository, then `cd` into it and type `xelatex scalability.tex` or any other ebook name
+* Open a terminal and clone this repository, then `cd` into it and type `xelatex scalability.tex` or any other ebook name.
+At first you'll get an error; see below to fix.
-* Install packages using Tex Live Utility, as needed
+* Install packages using Tex Live Utility, as needed, to fix errors
   * If you get an error like `!
-LaTeX Error: File 'footmisc.sty' not found` then install footmisc with Tex Live Utility
+LaTeX Error: File 'footmisc.sty' not found` then abort the command with `Ctrl-D`, and install footmisc with Tex Live Utility.
+  * You'll need to do this a handful of times, canceling and re-running each time.
-  * The titletoc package is part of titlesec
+  * The titletoc package is part of titlesec.
+* When you are victorious, you'll see a lot of messages in the terminal, followed by `Output written on scalability.pdf` or similar.